Differences Between Fiscal Year and Calendar Year

 A year is simply defined as the time taken by the earth to make one revolution around the sun.

 Now, what is a Calendar Year?
-Generally, speaking a calendar year begins on the New Year’s Day of a given calendar system and ends on the day before the following New Year’s Day, and thus consists of a whole number of days.
-There are different calendar years like the Islamic Calendar, the Gregorian Calendar, etc. One which is most widely used is the Gregorian calendar.
-It begins on January 1 and ends on December 31 consisting of 365 days (366 days once in every 4 years).
+Generally speaking, it is a year that begins on the New Year’s Day of a given calendar system and ends on the day before the following New Year’s Day, and thus consists of a whole number of days.
+There are different calendar years like the Islamic Calendar, the Gregorian Calendar, etc. One which is most widely used in the Gregorian calendar.
+It begins on January 1 and ends on December 31, consisting of 365 days (366 days once every four years).

 Let us take an example of a Retailing Business.
-Seasonality in retailing business is generally seen in December and January holiday months, where sales are generally higher than the other months.
+Seasonality in retailing business is generally seen in December and January holiday months, where sales are usually higher than the other months.

 Case 1 – If Coy R follows Calendar Year

-If the management prepares its financial statements using Calendar year, then will be two implications –
+If the management prepares its financial statements using the Calendar year, then will be two implications –

 - High performing month of Dec’15 gets included with the 2015 year ending results

-- However, one high performing month of Jan’16 and one underperforming month of Dec’16 is included in 2016 results.
+- However, one high performing month of Jan’16 and one underperforming month of Dec’16 is incorporated in 2016 results.